Skip to Main Content

 Access restricted - USC login credentials or passwords required

-Westlaw and Lexis Advance and Nexis Un (access on campus or USC login credentials required) provide access to their collections of cases decided in Federal courts.
+Westlaw and Lexis and Nexis Un (access on campus or USC login credentials required) provide access to their collections of cases decided in Federal courts.

 Bloomberg Law, provides access to cases decided in Federal courts.